MATERIAL BAR

 Katarina Dekleva

-Katarina Dekleva received her master’s degree in Architecture from the Faculty of Architecture at the University of Ljubljana.
-Working in Slovenia, her design practice is multidisciplinary, focused on sustainable principles and responsible interventions, often involving participatory design, promoting environmental awareness, a “do-it-yourself” approach, connecting and incorporating skills from disappearing cultural heritage and crafts.
+Katarina Dekleva received her Master’s degree in Architecture from the Faculty of Architecture at the University of Ljubljana.
+Working in Slovenia, her design practice is multidisciplinary, focusing on sustainable principles and responsible interventions, often involving participatory design, promoting environmental awareness, a “do-it-yourself” approach, connecting and incorporating skills from disappearing cultural heritage and crafts.
 She was a member of the Regeneracija collective, Studio Levo and Poligon.
-Influenced by her formal education and curiosity, she often ponders established practices and the future of architecture, the distribution of resources, the role of regulations and the individual, while at the same time enjoying her design assignments.
-Completed and exhibited projects include the use of invasive plants (Prijateljski sovražnik), planning of community green spaces and activities (Užitni park Muste, Recept za park, Ilirska Bistrica), object design (Kozarec Zvonko, Design Dining) and few buildings.
+Influenced by her formal education and curiosity, she often questions established practices and the future of architecture, the distribution of resources, the role of regulations and the individual, while at the same time enjoying her own design projects.
+Her completed and exhibited projects include the use of invasive plants (Prijateljski sovražnik), planning of community green spaces and activities (Užitni park Muste, Recept za park, Ilirska Bistrica), object design (Kozarec Zvonko, Design Dining) and a few buildings.

 Rok Oblak

-Rok Oblak graduated from the Academy of Fine Arts and Design in Ljubljana in 2011 and received his master’s degree in Applied Arts from the Emily Carr University in Vancouver, Canada.
-During his studies, he specialized in the development of DIY cooking stoves for developing countries, which were made of local clay and used home-made biomass briquettes as a sustainable energy solution.
-His projects “Mdula” and “Holey Roket - open source vernacular design” received a gold medal at BIO19 and a gold medal from the Canadian Governor General for special academic achievements.
-Rok Oblak is currently working in Ljubljana as a freelance artist in the fields of experimental design, ceramics and development of biomaterial products.
-He co-founded the Studio Levo craft workshop and is a collaborator in the Krater creative laboratory.
-He produces decorative homeware under the Salto Dionys brand.
-He leads various creative workshops and organizes pop-up shops for local artists.
+Rok Oblak graduated from the Academy of Fine Arts and Design in Ljubljana in 2011 and received his Master’s degree in Applied Arts from the Emily Carr University in Vancouver, Canada.
+During his studies, he specialised in the development of DIY cooking stoves for developing countries, made from local clay and using homemade biomass briquettes as a sustainable energy solution.
+His projects “Mdula” and “Holey Roket: Eco-centric Vernacular Design” received a gold medal at BIO19 and a gold medal from the Governor General of Canada for outstanding academic achievement.
+Oblak currently works in Ljubljana as a freelance artist in the fields of experimental design, pottery and biomaterial product development.
+He is a co-founder of the Studio Levo craft workshop and a collaborator in the Krater creative laboratory.
+He produces limited-edition extruded decorative homeware under the brand name Salto Dionys.
+He runs various creative workshops and organises pop-up shops for local artists.
 He also works as a mentor in the Green Lab at the Rog Centre.

 Alcova